danog/MadelineProtoDocs/docs/docs/UPDATES.md

 ```php
 $this->messages->sendMessage(['peer' => '@danogentili', 'message' => 'hi']);
 ```

+All property names returned by the `__sleep` method will be persisted in the database/session file.

 To forcefully restart and apply changes made to the event handler class, call `$this->restart();`.